restarian/bracket_print/docs/usage_and_examples/controlling_the_behaviour_via_option_data.md

 **internal_level** - [*Number*], default: **false**

-This is used to set the level of any messages which are logged internally in bracket print.
-Setting the value falsey will use the value level as the current level.
+This is used to set the level of any messages which are logged internally in Bracket Print.
+Setting the value false (must ne a non-number) will use the internal level as the current level.